 To best identify the plants that will thrive in your climate, you’ll want to research hardiness zones.
 Luckily, there should be a wide range of plants and flowers that fit your style, no matter your region.

 Although you can enlist the help of an expert, xeriscaping can be a great DIY for your next home improvement project.
 Before getting started though, it’s important to do some thorough research.
-Xeriscaping was initially started in Colorado but as it gained popularity, principles were developed so that it could be replicated in other climates easily.
+Xeriscaping started in Colorado but as it gained popularity, experts developed principles so it could be easily replicated in other climates.